Mark-McCracken/online-boutique/marks-readme.md

 ### Separate slow moving infrastructure from fast moving software

-Terraform can be quite nice for someone to read, to understand what components are required to get the project up and running.
+Terraform can be quite nice for someone to read, to understand what components are required to get the project up and running, even if it isn't always nice to write.

 However, I find it to be something a human would be more likely to carefully review and deploy manually, and less likely to automate.

-Also, terraform aims to represent a desired state, but this desired state often requires imperative steps that need to be performed in order, which can
+Also, terraform aims to represent a desired state, but this desired state often requires imperative steps that need to be performed in order, which can make it difficult deploying the whole thing to a new project.

 The components of the software on the other hand, are likely to move much faster, and the need for automation is a lot greater.